EX0l0N/ply-vis-chopper/README.md

 A common problem at this stage is, that colmap has no idea if the points it was able to create belong to you model, or not.
 Makeing the meshers work on that data will always create geometry that you don't want in your final result.

-That alone won't be that problematic, if only model an background would be separable in any way.
+That alone won't be that problematic, if only model and background would be separable in any way.
 Unfortunately the background noise does even have an effect on your model, as it alters surrounding normals and thus bends your models surfaces.

 You may now come to the conclusion that it would be a good idea to remove all background noise from the `fused.ply` file using another tool (like [MeshLab](https://www.meshlab.net/)) before running the meshers on it (as I did).